 If you decide to seek tooth replacement treatment with dental implants or mini dental implants, we’ll be with you every step of the way.
-Our offices in Bergenfield, NJ and Tappan, NY are equipped to offer complete implant care.
+Our offices in Bergenfield, NJ are equipped to offer complete implant care.
 That means you can have your entire procedure completed under one roof, from the bone scan and implant placement to the final attachment of your new crown or denture.

-The Benefits of Dental Implants
+Benefits of Dental Implants

 Dental implants are designed to give you more natural results by replacing your missing tooth roots in addition to your missing teeth.
 Once in place, they’ll preserve and strengthen your jaw by preventing bone loss.
 Stopping bone loss is essential to enjoying better oral and overall wellbeing.
 What’s more, implants allow you to eat virtually anything.
 With your treatment complete, you can finally enjoy a diverse diet again.